Ask Chef Dennis

 • sea salt and black pepper to taste

-• ½ tsp onion powder
+• ½ teaspoon onion powder

 • 1 cup chicken stock

-• 2 tbsp butter rolled in flour
+• 2 tablespoon butter rolled in flour

 Instructions

-• add some of the chopped fennel leaves to the dish and garnish with a sprig of fennel when serving.
+• Add some of the chopped fennel leaves to the dish and garnish with a sprig of fennel when serving.

 Nutrition

-Tried this Recipe?
-Pin it for Later!Mention @askChefDennis or tag #askChefDennis!
+Tried this recipe?
+Pin it for Later!Mention @askchefdennis or tag #askchefdennis!

 Comments

-1. Diva
+1. Diva says

 April 16, 2015 at 3:50 pm